scouten/ericscouten.travel/content/2022/10-08+louisiana-mississippi/08-ghost-manor/index.md

 bounds = {sw = [29.918, -90.09], ne = [29.938, -90.07]}
 cover = "es-4428-045"
 cover_cdn_key = "img/v1/2022/10/es-4428-045"
+cover_alt = "A three-story Victorian house elaborately decorated for Halloween at night, lit in dramatic blue, purple, and red lights, with skeletons, mummies, giant spiders, oversized cobwebs, jack-o’-lanterns, and a sign reading “Ghost Manor” across its balconies and porch, partly framed by dark tree branches."
 +++

 Friends told us that we should walk down a certain street in the Garden District at night and there would be a show to behold.
 Mind you, New Orleans in general does not disappoint when it comes to Halloween decor, but our friends were right.
 This house stood out.